pigatron-industries/arduino_eurorack/README.md

 The values are then re-inverted by the library code.
 Requires a -5V reference voltage.

 ![Analog Input Circuit](/docs/input_analogue.png)

+#### LinearInput

+Instantiate a linear input on pin number A0, where the real voltage range goes from -5 to 5 and the output of getValue() is scaled from 0 to 10:

+    LinearInput cvInput = LinearInput(A0, -5, 5, 0, 10);

+In main loop get value with:

+    if(cvInput.update()) {
+        float value = cvInput.getValue();
+    }

+#### ExpInput

+Useful for frequency controls and other input that require an exponential response

+    ExpInput pitchInput = ExpInput(A0);

+Can optionally specifiy a mid value, which is the value when te voltage is at 0V.
+The default is 523.25 which is the frequency of midi note C5:

+    ExpInput pitchInput = ExpInput(A0, 440);

+The output will then be divided by 2 for each 1V below 0 and multipled by 2 for each 1V above 0.
+The value is given by the formual:

+    midValue * 2^voltage

+#### AnalogGateInput

+Use an analogue input as a gate.
+This is useful to reuse an input with analogue circuitry as a gate input.

+    AnalogGateInput gateInput = AnalogGateInput(A0);

+Trigger voltage default to 3V, bt van also be specified:

+    AnalogGateInput gateInput = AnalogGateInput(A0, 2.5);

+Detect trigger in main loop:

+    if(gateInput.update()) {
+        bool trigger = gateInput.isTriggered();
+    }

 ### Digital Inputs